julelang/manual/src/std/unicode.md

 ```jule
 static PO: &RangeTable
 ```
-The set of Unicode characters in category PO (Punctuation, otger).
+The set of Unicode characters in category PO (Punctuation, other).

 ---